 Any incident that could or does lead to loss, disclosure or temporary exposure of personal information must be reported as prescribed by the WDC Information Security Incident Management Policy and Procedure.
-The Council has procedures for investigating data protection and privacy breaches and all those affected will be expected to co-operate with any such investigation.
+The Council has procedures for investigating data protection and privacy breaches and all those affected will be expected to cooperate with any such investigation.

-Serious data protection breaches will be reported to the Information Commissioner by the Council's Data Protection Officer.
+Certain types of personal data breach must be reported to the information Commissioner's Office.
+In such a case, the report will be made where possible Serious data protection breaches will be reported to the Information Commissioner by the Council's Data Protection Officer.